bayesianbrad/Machine-Learning-and-Python-for-Beginners/README.md

- #:earth_africa: :star: Welcome to the machine learning and python repo for beginners :star: :earth_africa:#
+# :star: :earth_africa: # Welcome to the machine learning and python repo for beginners # :star: :earth_africa: #

 In this repo I will provide all the weekly resources and lecture notes here.